hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ![](images/export_zosconnect.jpg)

-Do not forget to copy the “Bundle Directory 1�7 where you upload the bundle files, this directory will be used in next step for bundle definition.
+Do not forget to copy the “Bundle Directory” where you upload the bundle files, this directory will be used in next step for bundle definition.

 ![](images/export_zoslog.jpg)